shweta0027/Chatbot/README.md

 # ChatBot

-This ia a Machine Learning based python Chat bot using tkinter and chatterbot library
+This is a Machine Learning based python Chat bot using tkinter and chatterbot library.